ginstrom/intelligence-horizon-novel/cline_docs/chapterOutline.md

 - **III.
 Survey of Remaining Humanity and the Choice of Service**
   - Using his new abilities, Elias conducts a comprehensive assessment of what remains of human civilization
-  - He discovers the population structure that will define his future stewardship: several billion baseline humans living in communities across the globe, and several million lightly augmented humans who have not yet progressed past the Intelligence Horizon
+  - He discovers the population structure that will define his future stewardship: about two billion baseline humans living in communities across the globe, and about two billion lightly augmented humans who have not yet progressed past the Intelligence Horizon
   - From his enhanced perspective, the lightly augmented are nearly indistinguishable from baseline humans in their fundamental humanity
   - Elias realizes that without intervention, the lightly augmented will eventually face the same choice that consumed all highly augmented individuals - continue progressing toward Crossing or find an alternative path
   - Confronting his new status as the most powerful conscious entity on Earth, he makes the fundamental decision that will define his future: he chooses service over dominion, preservation over control